How do I use the Fascinating Education site?

 If a student does 1 lesson a day in chemistry (assuming about 1.5 hours to complete each lesson and test) – a student could finish in 24-27 total hours.
-We also have labs for chemistry which an hour or so each – so you could add those additional hours.
+We also have labs for chemistry which are an hour or so each – so you could add those additional hours.
+We are in the process of adding additional review material – which will add some time to each course.

 Each biology lesson could take twice as long, but that’s still only about 30 hours to complete the course.